Standards and independent auditors ensure effective carbon offset projects at ClimatePartner

 The validation and verification bodies recognized by the GS are listed here in clusters.
 The list includes companies such as TÜV Nord Cert, Carbon Check (India) Pvt.
 Ltd or Re Carbon.

 Well over half of all voluntary emission reductions worldwide are validated and verified according to the Verified Carbon Standard (VCS).
 The standard contains clear specifications for determining the CO2 emission reductions for the various project types, such as reforestation, wind power or cooking stoves.
 This standard was initiated by the standard setter Verra.
 Projects must also be audited by independent third party auditors, be transparent and conservatively calculated.
-Examples of these independent third party auditors are TÜV, PwC or SCS Global.
 The certificates generated from these projects are called Verified Carbon Units (VCU).

 Forest protection (REDD+), afforestation and reforestation as well as projects for nenewable energies